dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > So, yes, one might rightly say this article is more complicated than
 > it needs to be.
 The point is to coerce materialists into admitting a
 > definition of the soul, so that they must also admit the
-> sociophysical consequences of such a concept's existence, which I
+> sociophysical consequences of such a concept's existence.
+To how an
+> individual discerns the true boundaries of their self, the most
+> critical consequences for this definition of the soul do not arise
-> believe does not descend from the cause of the soul, but from its
+> from its cause -- whether it be matter or God -- but from the
+> phenomenology of the soul.

+What is the soul?
+How is the soul structured?
+Is my soul separate from yours?
+How is it socially distributed?
+How does it impact the mind?
+How can it be measured or known?
+How does belief impact this definition of the soul?
+Do impacts on the mind arising from a informational basis (viz. epistemic basis) affect the soul?
+Do they affect the brain?

+Why do materialists get a free pass for causing harm to others via turbulence and carnage of a socioinformational kind?
+When someone is defamed and nailed down with socially distributed belief to be tormented by the remainder of their life, why does society believe this is permissible?
+Why is it so easy for people in society to believe that such torment is simply mental illness and a "chemical imbalance"?
+If this is so patently false, then isn't it a convenient false paradigm?
+Architect someone's suffering via insinuation, the rumor mill and defamation -- they will suffer for the rest of their life, until their mind is chemically destroyed by pharmaceuticals.
+Yet, the false paradigm of "a chemical imbalance" means that nothing will be done to address the true socio-epistemic causes of mental illness -- is it because there is nothing that no person or group can do to ameliorate the suffering of some individuals?
+How can this be so?
+What God would create the possibility for social information viruses to cause such unrelenting torment for individuals who will suffer for the remainder of their lives, but never understand why?

-> phenomenology.
-Like everything else I feel is important to write, it
+> Like everything else I feel is important to write, it is not easy to
-> is not easy to understand.
+> understand.
 I'm not writing for mass appeal.
-I'm also
+I'm also unfortunately
-> unfortunately not following the *"Universal Styleguide for Writers
+> not following the *"Universal Styleguide for Writers Who Immortalize
-> Who Immortalize Themselves"* -- which is available wherever books
+> Themselves"* -- which is available wherever books are sold, I'm
-> are sold, I'm sure.
+> sure.
 If only I had known!
-I've tried to organize most
+I've tried to organize most of it so that
-> of it so that the earlier content is less technical.
-I hope to begin
+> the earlier content is less technical.
+I hope to begin illustrating
-> illustrating because many of these ideas are so much easier to
+> because many of these ideas are so much easier to convey in
-> convey in pictures.
-This topic is important to me because most
+> pictures.
+This topic is important to me because most people deny
-> people deny that socioinformational phenomena contribute whatsoever
+> that socioinformational phenomena contribute whatsoever to the
-> to the problems I grapple with in life.
+> problems I grapple with in life.
+All my suffering arises primarily
+> from a confluence of information and social isolation.

 ## [From the Soul, Defined, to Jung's Individuation](#from-the-soul-defined-to-jungs-individuation)